szkupienpeti/childrens-railway-simulator-old/README.md

 ### :warning:**DISCLAIMER**:warning:

 This source code was written by an inexperienced teenager without real knowledge of OOP for example, not by a professional software engineer, so read it as it is.
-It is full of design errors, code smells, and warnings.
+The project is full of design errors, code smells, and warnings.
 It is not maintained, and it is absolutely not advisable to use any part of it anywhere.

 *It is here mainly for historical purposes.*